 - Focus on the eyes of a person

-- Choose the right Focus Mode
+#1 Choose the appropriate Focus Mode

-Note: it would be really nice if all the camera manufacturers could get together and use the same names, right?!
+Note: It would be really nice if all the camera manufacturers could get together and use the same names, right?!

 Single Focus Mode

-You may hear a beep when lock is achieved (you can usually disable that if it annoys you as much as it does me, check your camera menu under sounds).
+You may hear a beep when Focus Lock is achieved (you can usually disable that if it annoys you as much as it does me, look in your camera menu under sounds).

 Continuous Focus Mode